 According to the U.S. National Fire Protection Agency, smoke detectors decrease the risk of death by more than 50%.
 Unfortunately, most fire alarms rely on sound – leaving nearly a quarter of Americans with hearing loss unaware and at risk during an emergency.
 Which is why ASL Now partnered with the American Red Cross to increase access to deaf fire alarms.

 Bed shaking alarm systems are life-saving devices that can combine audible alerts, visual aids and strong vibrations to warn such individuals when smoke is detected.

-Connect Direct, a subsidiary of Communication Service for the Deaf (CSD), trained American Red Cross (ARC) agents on how to include the deaf communities in their fire alarm safety initiative and support with monitoring and evaluation of existing deaf-friendly detection systems.
+ASL Now, a subsidiary of Communication Service for the Deaf (CSD), trained American Red Cross (ARC) agents on how to include the deaf communities in their fire alarm safety initiative and support with monitoring and evaluation of existing deaf-friendly detection systems.
 ARC’s Home Fire campaign began in 2014 with the goal of reducing the number of resulting casualties by 25% by 2019 through safety and prevention initiatives.
 Through their Sound the Alarm.
 Save A Life. program, volunteers install a limited number of free alarms for those who are physically unable to install one and include specialized bedside alarms for individuals with hearing loss.